YearUp-sharianakram/EasyShop/README.md

 ![Screenshot4](https://github.com/YearUp-sharianakram/EasyShop/blob/main/ScreenshotsForC3/img4.png)

 The CategoriesController uses the @RequestMapping("/categories") annotation at the class level to simplify endpoint definitions.
 This eliminates the need to explicitly include the /categories prefix in each method's mapping.
 For example, instead of defining @GetMapping("/categories"), the method can simply use @GetMapping.
 This approach reduces redundancy, improves code readability, and ensures consistent endpoint structure for the controller.

+## New Feature - Phase 4 Complete

+The ProfileController is responsible for handling user profiles in the application.
+When a user registers for an account, a corresponding profile record is created in the profiles table.
+This controller includes two primary methods: a GET method to retrieve the user's profile and a PUT method to update the profile.
+The ProfileDao interface and its implementation, MySqlProfileDao, manage database operations, including fetching a profile by user ID and updating profile details.
+To implement this feature, the DAO must include methods getByUserId and update to support the controller's functionality.
+This setup ensures that users can seamlessly view and modify their profiles via the provided API endpoints.